tobyweston/java8_course_companion/manuscript/part1/02_lambdas_in_depth/07_invocation_and_bytecode.md

                     +---------+

-Each opcode works against the stack like this so we can translate our example into a sequence of bytecodes;
+Each opcode works against the stack like this so we can translate our example into a sequence of Java bytecodes:

 {lang="text"}
                     +---------+